Instagraeme/Silverstripe-SmartSitemap/README.md

+## SmartSitemap

+Modified for SilverStripe 3.0 by Graeme Smith

+## Additional Functionality

-See http://yoast.com/xsl-stylesheet-xml-sitemap/ for more info.
+Setting SmartSitemap::enableStyleSheet() in _config will include /sitemap.xsl in /sitemap.xml  See http://yoast.com/xsl-stylesheet-xml-sitemap/ for more info.

 ## Original README: